nbalepur/new-website/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hello!
-My name is Nishant and I'm an incoming Computer Science Ph.D. student at the University of Maryland, College Park.
-I am a member of the [Computational Linguistics and Information Processing (CLIP)](https://wiki.umiacs.umd.edu/clip/index.php/Main_Page) Lab, planning to work with Professors [Jordan Boyd-Grayber](http://users.umiacs.umd.edu/~jbg/), [Hal Daumé III](http://users.umiacs.umd.edu/~hal/), and [Rachel Rudinger](https://rudinger.github.io/).
-I am extremely thankful to be funded by the [NSF GRFP](https://www.nsfgrfp.org/).
+My name is Nishant and I'm a first-year Computer Science Ph.D. student at the University of Maryland, College Park.
+I am a member of the [Computational Linguistics and Information Processing (CLIP)](https://wiki.umiacs.umd.edu/clip/index.php/Main_Page) Lab, currently working with Professors [Jordan Boyd-Grayber](http://users.umiacs.umd.edu/~jbg/) and [Rachel Rudinger](https://rudinger.github.io/).
+I am extremely thankful to be funded by the [NSF GRFP](https://www.nsfgrfp.org/) as of 2023.

 I am fascinated with the intersection of language, information, and AI safety in natural language processing.
 I am especially passionate about developing frameworks that align with human values, with a focus on factuality and truthfulness in text generation, socially aware and human-centered language technologies, and language model safety.